True Colors (Cyndi Lauper song): Composition

+Critical reception

+Jerry Smith of the Music Week magazine deemed that "Lauper's fragile little girl voice" perfectly matches with this "effective ballad with its sympathetic, sparse accompaniment", but also added that this "downbeat style" was unlikely to make the song memorable.
+Di Cross of Record Mirror was strongly critical of "True Colors", stating that Lauper "does nothing to restore her flagging credibility rating with a dire, slushy attempt at an emotional ballad, the mixture curdled further by some appalling little girl vocals, complete with whispering asides and chest beating passion play".

+The pan-European magazine Music & Media named "True Colors" one of its "records of the week" in the issue dated September 6, 1986.

+Chart performance

+"True Colors" reached number one on the Billboard Hot 100 on October 25, 1986.
+It also peaked at number three in Australia and New Zealand, and number 12 on the UK Singles Chart.

 Music video

-The accompanying music video for the song, which received heavy rotation on MTV, was directed by American choreographer Patricia Birch.
+The music video for "True Colors", which received heavy rotation on MTV, was directed by American choreographer Patricia Birch.
 In the video, Lauper sings on a dark soundstage, sitting beside a drum and holding a black flower.
 A young girl who explores a beach takes the flower and ends up seeing two women, one light-skinned and one dark-skinned, drinking tea on a boat.
 Lauper appears on the beach in an elaborate jeweled headdress with a shell in her hand.
 She is then seen lying on a white sheet, which a long haired man (David Wolff) proceeds to pull.
 They eventually share a kiss.
 Lauper is then seen walking on the beach with a skirt made of newspaper while she walks past a class of schoolchildren.
 At the end of the video, she leans over a pool of water, in a scene reminiscent of the album photo cover.
 The video ends as it began, only now, Lauper is beating on the drum four times, in time with the music.

-Reception and legacy

-The single reached number one on the Billboard Hot 100 on October 25, 1986, beating Tina Turner's "Typical Male" to the top spot.
-It also peaked at number three in Australia and New Zealand, and number 12 on the UK Singles Chart.
+Legacy

-"True Colors" also became a standard in the gay community.
+The single has become a popular anthem in the gay community.
 In various interviews, Lauper elaborated that the song had resonated with her because of the recent death of her friend, Gregory Natal, from HIV/AIDS.
 Years later, Lauper co-founded the True Colors Fund, a non-profit organization dedicated to eradicating LGBT youth homelessness.

-The single was also featured in a 1999 promo for PBS Kids.

-On December 13, 2022, Lauper performed the song at the ceremony where U.S. President Joe Biden signed the Respect for Marriage Act into law.
+On December 13, 2022, Lauper performed the song at the ceremony where US President Joe Biden signed the Respect for Marriage Act into law.
+In 2025, Billboard magazine ranked it number nine in their list of "The 100 Greatest LGBTQ+ Anthems of All Time".

+"True Colors" was also featured in a 1999 promo for PBS Kids, a children's programming brand of the American public television network PBS.